paulcpk/freqtrade-strategies-that-work/README.md

 ## Support

 If this was of help to you, consider buying me a cup of coffee.
-Support is much appreciated and enables me to publish more stuff like this.
+Support is much appreciated as it helps me to publish more stuff like this.

 - BTC: `1KAa2twgCYz8g5Y4fFkercG7criWHi5Bxa`
 - ETH: `0xd91d1615c7Bc766A4AF5E9ee0684aE325bEC2261`